mutantturkey/FlyTracking/fly-tools/README.markdown

 This tool will generate a common background image of a set of video frames (PNGs), based on the statistical mode of each pixel.

-Warning:

-  This will eat a huge chunk of memory. with 2,500 images at 173x174 pixels, it took almost 3Gb of ram.

 Usage:

   derive-background -i <input-list> -s <sample-file> -o <output-filename>

-Todo:

-* reduce memory - zlib? less pointers?